The Leading Independent

 Columbia Business School’s MBA program exposes students to a versatile range of lecture-, case- and project-based learning and offers students a high level of flexibility.
 Admitted students are divided into clusters of 65 to 70 people that take most of their core classes together in their first year.
 Each cluster is further sectioned into learning teams of about five students, who tackle many core course assignments as a group.

 Classes at CBS follow a semester system, with three semesters—Spring, Summer and Fall—in each academic year.
-Following a weeklong orientation period for first-year students matriculating in the fall, Fall Semester courses begin in late August and run through mid-December.
+Towards the end of a weeklong orientation period in August, first-year students matriculating in the fall begin their first core course, called “LEAD: People, Teams, Organizations.”
+Academic Jump Start (LEAD, Accounting, Stats) for first-term MBAs is then offered after Orientation.
+Fall Semester courses begin after Labor Day and run through early December.
 There is then another orientation in early January for students who choose the “J-Term” option that allows them to enter the MBA program in Spring Semester.
 Spring courses begin for all MBA students in late January and last until mid-May.
 During Summer Semester, which runs from late May to early August, students who entered in the fall complete internships while J-Term students take classes.
 All students then complete the following Fall and Spring Semesters together, with commencement taking place in mid-May.
-Columbia does not offer any kind of pre-term academic refresher for incoming students, but instead incorporates opportunities for students to get up to speed on key business areas during orientation.

 The school’s schedule is structured so that students complete their core curriculum across their first two semesters, with the exception of Operations Management, which is taken in the first semester of the second year.
 Prior to the start of each semester, CBS offers exemption exams that allow students who pass to trade their core courses for electives.
 All students are given four slots for full-term electives beginning in their second semester.
-The second year of the MBA consists entirely of electives.
+Besides Operations Management, the second year of the MBA consists entirely of electives.

-While students do not have the option of selecting a major at CBS, MBA students can choose to focus their studies in one of 6 predetermined areas, called academic divisions, such as accounting, finance or economics.
+While students do not have the option of selecting a major at CBS, MBA students can choose to focus their elective studies in one of 17 predetermined areas, called pathways, such as Climate, Economic Analysis, and Private Equity.
 One notable example of the school’s numerous special programs is the Master Classes, which are industry-focused electives that give second-year students firsthand experience in evaluating real-world problems alongside industry leaders.
-Students can also study abroad through Global Study Tours or CBS’s Chazen Global Immersion Program, which gives second-year students the chance to spend a semester studying at one of 19 international partner programs or the Haas School of Business in California.
+Students can also study abroad through Global Study Tours, Global Immersions, or CBS’s Chazen MBA Exchange Program, which gives second-year students the chance to spend a semester studying at one of 18 international partner programs or the Haas School of Business in California.

 Other MBA Degree Options